gannonprudhomme/RaspberryPi-Backlight-Server/README.md

 1. Install Python

+2. Create a virtual environment: `python -m venv env` then `source env/Scripts/activate` (or `source env/bin/activate` on Unix)

-2. Run `pip install -r requirements.txt`
+3. Run `pip install -r requirements.txt`

-3. Run `python main.py` to start the server!
+4. Run `python main.py` to start the server!

 ## Configuration

-The default port is [aiohttp]()'s default port, which is 8080.
+The default port is [aiohttp](https://docs.aiohttp.org/en/stable/index.html)'s default port, which is 8080.
 To change it, create a `settings.json` file in the root of the project, and provide a `port` key with the value of the port that is desired.

 For example: